Overview

 What Site Development and Utilities Usually Covers

-- Management of inspection flow and municipal interfaces tied to schedule
+- Management of inspection flow and municipal interfaces with City of Pflugerville and Travis County tied to the construction schedule

 Process